crmcog/sf-cog/docs/admin-guide/15-platform-fundamentals.md

 Almost all of salesforce is accessible and usable through a simple browser.
 The platform resides on servers available across different locations over the globe, but a tenant or user doesn't really care about the infrastructure and how all of it functions.
 A user just needs Internet to achieve nirvana.

+Also see what cloud computing description in the previous section.

 #### Pay as you go

 There are no costs affixed to "owning the platform", no costs to buy infrastructure and "set everything up".